Azure/Mission-Critical-Connected/src/testing/README.md

 ### Locust

 Locust is an open source Load Testing framework.
-See [locust](./loadtest-locust/README.md) for more details about the implementation and configuration.
+See [locust](https://github.com/Azure/AlwaysOn-Foundational-Online/tree/main/src/testing/loadtest-locust/README.md) on the AlwaysOn Foundational Online repository for more details about the implementation and configuration.

 ### Playwright